-The Startup India Scheme is an initiative by the govt. of India aimed toward encouraging the event and innovation of products and services and therefore the creation of employment opportunities across the country. one in every one of the goals of the scheme has been simplifying the way to register a startup in India by reducing regulatory burdens and allowing them to specialize in their core business while keeping compliance costs low and also providing multiple benefits, except for the large networking opportunities provided by the bi-annual startup festivals held by the govt of India both domestically and internationally.
+The Startup India Scheme is an initiative by the govt. of India aimed toward encouraging the event and innovation of products and services and therefore the creation of employment opportunities across the country. every one of the goals of the scheme has been simplifying the way to register a startup in India by reducing regulatory burdens and allowing them to specialize in their core business while keeping compliance costs low and also providing multiple benefits, except for the large networking opportunities provided by the bi-annual startup festivals held by the govt of India both domestically and internationally.

-Benefits of Startup India Scheme
+Benefits of the Startup India Scheme

 Income Tax Benefits